algosup/2024-2025-project-4-web-fpga-team-5/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description

-*Sentence inside square bracket are considered as placeholder, replace them by your answers.*
+*Sentences inside square brackets are considered as placeholders, replace them with your answers.*

 [A clear and concise description of the bug.]

-### Steps to Reproduce
+### Steps To Reproduce

 [Exemple:]